- Print this page

 Cracked (including broken) eggs must not be made available for retail sale or catering purposes.

-Egg graders that sell eggs that have been identified as cracked must demonstrate that they are only sold to a licensed egg business by maintaining a copy of the purchaser’s current licence.
+Egg graders that sell eggs that have been identified as cracked must demonstrate that they are only sold to business licensed to manufacture, pasteurise or process egg products or mixtures by maintaining a copy of the purchaser’s current licence.

 The following records must be kept for the sale of cracked eggs: